jedie/micropython-sonoff-webswitch/README.md

 ### flash yaota8266 and firmware

-After you have called `make yaota8266-compile` and `make compile-firmware` you can flash your device:
+After you have called `make yaota8266-build` and `make build-firmware` you can flash your device:

 ```bash
 ~/micropython-sonoff-webswitch$ make flash-yaota8266